Lifehacker wrote a great how-to about how to transfer your domain to a different registrar. The process basically goes:

 I transferred two domains from 1&1 and GoDaddy to NameCheap.
 NameCheap has extensive documentation about how to transfer domains from both 1&1 and GoDaddy.
 Additionally, they provided wonderful step-by-step help during the process.

 Why did I transfer away from those companies?
-GoDaddy definitely has questionable marketing practices, their CEO shot an elephant and bragged about it on Twitter, and their UI is was terrible.
+GoDaddy definitely has questionable marketing practices, their CEO shot an elephant and bragged about it on Twitter, and their UI

 1&1 was originally in the same boat as GoDaddy for their UI.
 They’ve since updated the UI and it at least looks better.
 I found myself trying to make changes to DNS settings and waiting for-evvv-ver for things to resolve.
 On top of that, I never really knew which URL I would get redirected to in order to login, nor could I actually choose a username for the site.